 The mission of the Esteemed Fellows Dinners is to bring together small, cross-disciplinary groups of fellowship alumni to exchange ideas and contacts over a social meal.
 The International Fellows Network is planning additional Esteemed Fellows Dinners in New York City, Berlin, Germany and San Francisco.
-If you are a current or former fellow and would like to get involved, please sign up for our beta, and we’ll be in touch by email!
+If you are a current or former fellow and would like to get involved, please sign up for our fellowships database, and we’ll be in touch by email!

 September 2013 DC attendees: